From Your Backyard To Deep In The Backcountry

 $0The amount of taxpayer money spent to provide public access to hunting and fishing grounds through the LWCF.

 On Sept.
-30, 2018, the LWCF is set to expire.
-Contact your congressional delegates today and let them know you want one of America’s greatest conservation programs permanently authorized and receive full, dedicated funding.
+30, 2018, LWCF expired.
+Contact your congressional delegates today to reverse this and let them know you want one of America's greatest conservation programs permanently authorized and receive full, dedicated funding.

 Explore LWCF Success Stories and Projects at Risk